jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 Multiple geospatial locations can be provided for a single research record and any of the above methods can be used.

-Adding a text description of country code can be acheived by using the Location Type and Value field - these can be seen below the map widget.
+Adding a text description of country code can be achieved by using the Location Type and Value field - these can be seen below the map widget.